 Medicine use statistics

-Data presented in this article refer to year 2014.
+Data extracted May 2022.
+The data presented in this article refer to 2019.

-In 2014, women in the were more likely than men to have used prescribed medicines.
+In each of the EU Member States, women were more likely than men to have used prescribed medicines in 2019.

-The proportion of the EU population using prescribed medicines in 2014 was lowest in the age group 15–24 and highest in the oldest age group (75 years and over).
+The proportion of the EU population using prescribed medicines in 2019 was lowest in the age group 15–24 years and highest among those aged 75 years and over.

-This article presents an overview of European Union (EU) statistics related to the use of medicines, covering prescribed medicines.
-All of the data presented in this article come from the European health interview survey which was conducted between 2013 and 2015.
-These data are based on self-reported medicine use from population surveys and concern the use of medicine during the two weeks prior to the survey by people aged 15 and over.
+This article presents an overview of European Union (EU) statistics related to the use of prescribed and non-prescribed medicines.
+All of the data presented in this article come from the European health interview survey which was conducted in 2019.
+These data are based on surveys of people aged 15 years and over and concern their reporting of the use of medicines during the two weeks prior to the survey.

 Prescribed medicine use higher among women …

-Among the EU Member States, the proportion of people having used prescribed medicines during a two-week period ranged from more than 55 % in Luxembourg, Portugal and Belgium to less than 40 % in Bulgaria, Italy, Cyprus and Romania, as well as in Turkey (see Figure 1).
+Among the EU Member States, the proportion of people having used prescribed medicines during a two-week period ranged from more than 55.0 % in Portugal, Finland, Belgium and Croatia to less than 40.0 % in Italy and Romania; similarly high rates were also observed in Iceland and low rates in Turkey (see Figure 1).
 Without exception, women were more likely than men to have used prescribed medicines, with this gender difference being narrowest in Cyprus and broadest in Latvia.
 In part, the difference between men and women can be attributed to the use of contraceptive pills and hormones for menopause.

 … older people …

-In nearly all of the EU Member States the proportion of the population having used prescribed medicines was lowest in the age group 15–24, although the smallest proportion in Ireland, Latvia and Malta was recorded for the age group 25–34 and in Portugal the shares were equal for the two youngest classes.
-Iceland was also an exception with the lowest share of population using prescribed medicine among the age group 35–44.
+In nearly all of the EU Member States, the proportion of the population having used prescribed medicines was lowest in the age group 15–24 years, although the smallest proportion in Ireland was recorded for the age group 25–34 years.
 In broad terms, the proportion using prescribed medicines increased with age, and peaked in the oldest age group (75 years and over).
-While the percentage of the population in the youngest age group having used prescribed medicines ranged between 2 % in Romania and 33 % in the Belgium, in the age group 75 and over it ranged between 68 % in Romania and 96 % in the Czech Republic.
+While the percentage of the population in the youngest age group having used prescribed medicines ranged between 2.1 % in Romania and 34.9 % in Belgium, in the age group 75 years and over it ranged between 69.6 % in Italy and 95.4 % in Czechia.

 A similar analysis is provided in Table 2, with data for the same age groups presented for men and women separately.
+For the EU as a whole, in 2019 the shares of people using prescribed medicine were higher for women than for men for all age groups.
 The apparent gender differences, particularly in younger and middle age groups, can be partly attributed to the use of contraceptive pills and hormones for menopause.
-The gender difference was particularly strong in the 25–34 age group where at EU level there was more close to 12 percentage points (pp) more for women than for men.
-In the age group 15–24 the gender difference was almost as strong, while it weakened somewhat but remained noticeable in the next two age groups (35–44 and 45–54).
-The gender difference was considerably weaker in the age groups 55–64 and 65–74, and was lowest at EU level in the oldest age group.
+The gender difference was particularly strong in the 25–34 years age group where there was a 12.2 percentage points gap.
+In the other age groups below 55 years – those for people aged 15–24 years, 35–44 years and 45–54 years – the gender difference was 7.4 to 8.89 percentage points (with higher shares for women than men).
+Among older age groups, the difference narrowed: 4.3 and 3.3 percentage points respectively among those aged 55–64 and 65–74 years.
+The gender difference was narrowest for men and women aged 75 years and over, at 1.1 percentage points.

 The age analysis of non-prescribed medicines shown in Table 4 is very different from that for prescribed medicines shown in Table 1.
-It seems that there are different reasons for using prescribed and non-prescribed medicines and possibly different practices among Member States in prescribing and reimbursing different groups of medicines, for example concerning the use of supplements such as vitamins, minerals or tonics which are not necessarily related to the treatment of diseases and are more often used as non-prescribed medicines.
-In a majority of EU Member States (15), the lowest proportion of people using non-prescribed medicines was in the 15–24 age group.
-At EU level close to one third (31 %) of the population aged 15–24 used non-prescribed medicine.
-In the Baltic Member States and Nordic countries , as well and in Germany, Poland and Hungary more than 36 % of the population aged 15–24 used non-prescribed medicine.
+There may well be different reasons for using prescribed and non-prescribed medicines and possibly different practices among EU Member States in prescribing and reimbursing different groups of medicines.
+For example, this may concern the use of supplements such as vitamins, minerals or tonics which are not necessarily related to the treatment of diseases and are more often used as non-prescribed medicines.
+In a majority of Member States (16 of the 27), the lowest proportion of people using non-prescribed medicines was observed in 2019 in the 15–24 years age group.
+For the EU as a whole, close to one third (30.1 %) of the population aged 15–24 years used non-prescribed medicines.
+In the Baltic and Nordic Member States, as well as in Hungary and Germany, at least 38.0 % of the population aged 15–24 years used non-prescribed medicines.

 Non-prescribed medicine use highest among people having completed tertiary education